 What test is preferable in early diabetes diagnosis?

-Why do most patients diagnose as diabetes along with complications?
-You can find an answer for this question from this study.
-"Impaired fasting glucose or impaired glucose tolerance, what best predicts future diabetes in Mauritius," was published in Diabetes Care March 1999 vol. 22 no. 3 399-402.
+Why do most patients diagnose as diabetes, along with complications?
+You can find an answer to this question from this study.
+"Impaired fasting glucose or impaired glucose tolerance, what best predicts future diabetes in Mauritius," was published in Diabetes Care March 1999 vol. 22 no. Three 399-402.
 It shows the higher sensitivity of IGT over IFG for predicting progression to type2 diabetes.
 Screening by the criteria for IFG alone would identify fewer people who subsequently, progress to type2 diabetes than would be the oral glucose tolerance test.

 Thus, it is preferable to take both IFG & IGT tests for early diagnosis of diabetes.
-However, most doctors chose only IFG for diagnosis thus high percentages of people with IGT has missed out from diagnosis.
+However, most doctors chose only IFG for diagnosis.
+Therefore high percentages of people with IGT have missed out from diagnosis.

 BS number once confirms diabetes, and next proved wrong, why?

 People getting different results between tests may indicate diabetes is trying to get through the system.
 Where blood-glucose levels have not risen high enough or not yet stabilizes to be higher level to show up on every test result.

 For many, making few lifestyle changes such as losing some weight, increase in physical activity, and eat healthily can help reverse diabetes or at least delay its onset.